Find out more about the fees and costs you may have to pay when buying a home, from arranging a mortgage to

 You may end up commissioning more than one survey and losing money if a planned property purchase falls through.

 However, the cost of a survey can be nothing compared to the cost of future structural issues - spending money now could save you from having to spend a lot more later.

 Many people organise their mortgage application themselves, but some choose to use a broker or mortgage adviser.

-A broker or adviser may charge you a fee, but our chosen mortgage partner, London & Country, offers fee-free advice.
+A broker or adviser may charge you a fee, but there are quite a few that offer fee-free advice.

 The amount of stamp duty you have to pay depends on the value of your property.
 This is paid to your solicitor, who then pays it to HM Revenue & Customs (HMRC) upon completion.

 It should come as no surprise that a few weeks after you've completed your home purchase you'll have to make your first mortgage payment.

 The first payment is likely to be higher than usual, as the first instalment usually has to cover the interest accrued up to the payment date, as well as the first payment itself.

 Factor in the cost of a removal van, even if you're hoping to fit all your possessions into a car, Tetris-style.
 That way, you'll have the cash just in case you need to hire help.

 If you're buying a leasehold property, you're probably going to be paying service charges and ground rent.
 Amongst other things, this can cover the cost of maintaining the building, which you'll be partly liable for along with any other leaseholders.

 Before you complete on your property it's essential that you take out buildings insurance - this is usually required by the lender, and should be arranged to begin when you exchange contracts.

 If you want to exit your mortgage deal early or pay off more of your mortgage in a year than your lender allows without penalty, you may be subject to early repayment charges.
 Some mortgages allow you to overpay a set amount of your balance each year, typically 10%.